keven-wang/java-func-caller/README.md

   * error_msg, optional, come from the **"error_msg"** property of the java function return.
   * exception, optional, the exception object when a exception occured, come from the **exception"** property of the java function return.

+## methods the FuncCaller.jar has supported
+ * SvgToPng, generate a png file by svg code. the first paramater is svg code, and the second is the save path.

 ## A Foo main class

 ```java